SChernykh/p2pool/README.md

 * Configurable PPLNS window size and block time
 * Advanced mempool picking algorithm, it creates blocks with better reward than what monerod solo mining does
 * Password protected private pools
+* Highly reliable configurations are supported (multiple P2Pool nodes mining to the same wallet, each P2Pool node can use multiple Monero nodes and switch on the fly if an issue is detected)

 ## How PPLNS works in P2Pool